Edmund H. Wuerpel: Early years

 Edmund Wuerpel was born in St. Louis to a German father and Austrian mother.
 His father was the Cashier of the People's Savings Bank in St. Louis.
 On January 31, 1875, the elder Wuerpel absconded with the available assets of the bank and fled to Mexico.
 His family followed him there.

 He was a frail child, plagued with lifelong eye problems.
 His father worked in mining and railroads and he did a "man's work" in these industries as a boy.
 Because the family frequently moved, Wuerpel was home schooled by his mother.
 He learned to speak German and English and Spanish from people around him in Mexico.
 In 1879, when he was 13, his family sent him back to family members in St. Louis to further his education.
 He was an outstanding student and graduated from the Manual Training School and was awarded the Selew Medal for the highest four-year average.
 He was unable to see for the last year of his career in high school.
 After his high school graduation, he entered the School of Engineering at Washington University in St. Louis.
 He was struck down by illness in 1887 and traveled to Australia to recover.

-Art & Orthodontics
+Art and orthodontics

-About the turn of the twentieth century, Wuerpel became friends with the early Orthodontics pioneer Edward Angle.
+About the turn of the twentieth century, Wuerpel became friends with the early orthodontics pioneer Edward Angle.
 At that time Angle was struggling to develop aesthetic criteria for dental orthodontics.
 He sought out models to give his students when they were working on creating a better bite and smile for their patients.
 With his artistic ability, knowledge of anatomy, and taste.
 Wuerpel was instrumental in developing aesthetics for dentists and he lectured at the Angle School in St. Louis, New York as well as New London, Connecticut and Pasadena, California.
 With Angle he developed the Angle-Wuerpel orthodontic table.
-He was an Honorary Member of the Angle Society for dentists.
+He was an honorary member of the Angle Society for Dentists.